MOTORBIKE RIDING LESSON FOR BEGINNERS AND NOVICE RIDERS IN HANOI

 Test Your Skills

-There is much more than this to riding a motorcycle, but this will get you started.
-When you feel confident with riding your motorbike, you will try the “quiet” public roads.
-After one to two hours, you should be able to ride your own bike.
-At least 80% of the customers who took our motorbike riding lesson could ride.
-If you don’t like the manual clutch bike or don’t feel comfortable with it, we suggest a semi-automatic scooter below.
+There is much more to riding a motorcycle than this, but these steps will get you started.
+When you feel confident with your motorbike, you can move on to riding on quieter public roads.
+After about one to two hours of practice, you should be able to ride on your own.

 Other Essential Things